dimpase/M2/D-language.md

 A sample Makefile for illustrating syntax is [here](https://github.com/DanGrayson/Internals/blob/master/dan/D%20language/Makefile)

 Be sure that `scc1` is on your path for running the exercises.
-Run `make` in the D language directory and examine the resulting files.
+Run `make` in the D language directory and examine the resulting files from translating foo.d into foo-tmp.c via the Makefile above.

 * Do not have to declare variable names ahead of time.
 Have both an `=` (assignment) and `:=` (assignment and creation), along with `::=` for definition of macros.
 * foo-tmp.c is translated into foo.d by the compiler